dwf/rescued-scipy-wiki/PerformancePython.rst

 Using Matlab and Octave
 -----------------------

 We have implemented the Numeric version in Matlab and Octave ( attachment:laplace.m ) and run the tests on a different computer (hence the "estimate" values in the table below).
 We have found that no significant speed-up is obtained in Matlab, while Octave runs twice slower than NumPy_.
-Detailed graphs can be found [`http://lbolla.wordpress.com/2007/04/11/numerical-computing-matlab-vs-pythonnumpyweave/`_ here].
+Detailed graphs can be found `here <http://lbolla.wordpress.com/2007/04/11/numerical-computing-matlab-vs-pythonnumpyweave/>`_.

 An implementation in C++
 ------------------------